At all times, it is within the University’s discretion to determine which policies apply and whether action will be taken under multiple policies.

 Where the Respondent is a third party, the University’s ability to take action may be limited.

-Regardless of when or where the Prohibited Conduct occurred, the University will offer resources and assistance to community members who experience and/or are affected by Prohibited Conduct.
-In those instances when this Policy does not apply, the University will assist a Claimant in identifying and contacting external law enforcement and appropriate campus or community resources.
+Regardless of when or where the Prohibited Conduct occurred, the University will, whenever possible, offer resources and assistance to students (or members of the University community) who experienced and/or are affected by Prohibited Conduct.
+In those instances, when this Policy does not apply, the University will assist a Claimant in identifying and contacting external law enforcement and appropriate campus or community resources.

 D. WHERE THE PROHIBITED CONDUCT IS COMMITTED IN THE CONTEXT OF ACTIVITIES OF A RECOGNIZED STUDENT ORGANIZATION